Skip to content

 Data Query

 Metric data additionally supports PromQL queries.
-Apart from that, other data types support both simple queries and DQL queries.
+For other data types, both simple queries and DQL queries are supported.

 For more details, refer to Chart Query.